krmckone/lk-site/assets/pages/posts/steam_deck.md

 ### What Kind of Games Work Well

 Games with native linux support work great with no tweaking necessary in general.
 Proton also enables tons of windows-built games to run just fine on Steam Deck.
 Some games over time lose proton compatibility through later updates but in general proton is a great bit of software in the linux gaming space.
 On that front though Valve has put in tons of work to make all of the software around the controller configuration system powerful and exposes a ridiculous amount of options, particularly for the track pads and joy sticks.
 When I wanted to try a game without native controller support, I did have to take 10-20 minutes to mess with some options.
 When playing FPSs, I want to use the right track pad as either mouse or joystick-like-mouse.
 The sensitivity is important to get comfortable although I still don't have the perfect formula for this.
 I've been finding that most games are a little different in how they handle mouse input and things may get lost in translation through all of the software layers handling the steam deck input.
 Regardless, it's pretty easy to get a right track pad configured per game that works well.
 A lot of users also recommend a track pad + gyro setup for FPSs although I still have not really gotten the hang of that.

 ![steam deck lcd](../images/steam_deck/steam_deck_lcd.jpg "Steam Deck LCD")

 There's lots of open source plugins as well that you can get for your deck, like one that shows you information from the third party ProtonDB for each of your games.
 Sometimes user-provided data on ProtonDB is more accurate than Valve's internal testing, so this is useful to have handy.
-The steam deck's native resolution is 1280*800 at 16:10 so games that natively support this resolution will not cause any black bars around the deck's screen.
+The steam deck's native resolution is 1280\*800 at 16:10 so games that natively support this resolution will not cause any black bars around the deck's screen.
 As an alternative, you can set the in-game resolution to 1280x720 and use the deck's built in scaling mode to remove the black bars.
 This comes at the cost of stretching/distoring the image, though.

 Here is my summary/generalization for features that should allow the game to play well on Steam Deck:

-* Highly configurable graphics
+- Highly configurable graphics
-  * By default the game should pick settings that allow at minimum 30 FPS on average
+  - By default the game should pick settings that allow at minimum 30 FPS on average
-  * If the game does not default to good performance settings, it needs to allow you to tweak them
+  - If the game does not default to good performance settings, it needs to allow you to tweak them
-* Supports native 16:10 resolution
+- Supports native 16:10 resolution
-  * This avoids margins/black bars around the screen
+  - This avoids margins/black bars around the screen
-* Has either native Linux support or runs normally under Proton with minimal performance reduction
+- Has either native Linux support or runs normally under Proton with minimal performance reduction
-  * Some games may require you to manually pick the Proton version in Steam before it will boot
+  - Some games may require you to manually pick the Proton version in Steam before it will boot
-* Has native controller support
+- Has native controller support
-  * This honestly is not a deal-breaker for me, but having native controller support is a huge QoL feature
+  - This honestly is not a deal-breaker for me, but having native controller support is a huge QoL feature
-  * If the game does not have controller support, it should allow key remapping to facilitate a custom community controller configuration
+  - If the game does not have controller support, it should allow key remapping to facilitate a custom community controller configuration
-* For multiplayer games, supports a Linux version of any anti-cheat
+- For multiplayer games, supports a Linux version of any anti-cheat
-  * Games that only run under a native Windows environment due to their anti-cheat will not run as expected on Steam Deck
+  - Games that only run under a native Windows environment due to their anti-cheat will not run as expected on Steam Deck

 One additional feature of the steam deck that may go overlooked is the support for multiple controllers simultaneously, just like a console.
 For example, split screen in local-coop games should just work if you connect multiple controllers to the deck.
 This works great with the steam deck dock plugged into a TV.

 ## My top 50 most played games on steam deck

 #### This list is automatically updated twice daily
-{{.steam_deck_top_50}}
+{{ template "steamDeckTop50" }}

 ### What Kind of Games Do Not Work Well